Taking your bike by train

 If you're coming from abroad then there's several airports you could consider.
 And even if you're already in mainland Britain, an internal flight can sometimes be cheaper than the train!

-Alternatively you could fly to Inverness airport and then get you & your bike to John o'Groats by using www.johnogroatsbiketransport.co.uk.
+Alternatively you could fly to Inverness airport and then get you & your bike to John o'Groats by using.
 Edinburgh and Glasgow airports are also options; you'll then need a train or coach up to Inverness (or beyond to Wick).

 Other airports in the southwest of England with more connections to Europe are Exeter and (a bit further away) Bristol.
 You can then get a train down to Penzance from either of these, although the airports are both several miles out of town and away from the train stations.
 They're easily rideable though or you could check if the shuttle coaches will take bikes.

-One of your main hassles with flying will be the packing of your bike - what you do with the packaging once you arrive?
+One of the main hassles when flying with a bike is what to do with all the packaging once you arrive?
 If you've used a temporary box you can just dispose of it, but then what do you use to pack the bike with again at the end?
-Some bike shops can help make this easier as they're happy to receive bikes that are couriered to them, and help you pack again once you've finished.
-Check out the bike shops listed above for some bike shops near Lands End and John o'Groats.
+Some bike shops can help make this easier as they're happy to receive bikes that are couriered to them, and some will also help you to pack again once you've finished.
+Check out the bike shops listed above for some bike shops near Land's End and John o'Groats.